Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Trough Concentrations: >33 ng/mL

-Key to Acronyms: AUC = area under the curve; Cmax = maximum concentration; PK = pharmacokinetic
+Key to Acronyms: AUC = area under the curve; Cmax = maximum concentration; CV = coefficient of variation; PK = pharmacokinetic; T1/2 = half-life; Tmax = time to reach maximum concentration

 Daily raltegravir was safe and well tolerated during the first 6 weeks of life.
+Infants were treated for up to ≤6 weeks from birth and followed for a total of 24 weeks.
 All GM protocol exposure targets were met.
-In some infants AUC24 following initial dose was slightly above target range but this is considered acceptable given the rapid increase in raltegravir metabolism over the first week of life.
+In some infants, AUC0-24hr following initial dose was slightly above target range, but this is considered acceptable given the rapid increase in raltegravir metabolism over the first week of life.
 The PK targets and the safety guidelines were met for raltegravir-unexposed infants in Cohort 2 using the specified dosing regimen.
+No drug-related clinical AEs were observed.
+Three laboratory adverse reactions were reported: Grade 4 transient neutropenia occurred in one infant receiving the zidovudine-containing regimen; two bilirubin elevations (one each, Grade 1 and Grade 2) were considered non-serious and did not require specific therapy.1 The safety and PK data for daily dosing collected from IMPAACT P1110 are from raltegravir-naive infants in Cohort 2; data collection from infants born to mothers who were receiving raltegravir is ongoing.
+However, the Panel believes that the FDA-approved dosing (including delaying the first dose for infants born to mothers who received raltegravir) is reasonable based on current data about clearance from premature and raltegravir-exposed infants.

-The PK of raltegravir was compared in adult patients with HIV receiving intact, whole 400-mg tablets and patients who chewed the 400-mg film-coated tablets because of swallowing difficulties.
-Drug absorption was significantly higher in the group who chewed the tablets, although palatability was rated as poor.23 In adult volunteers, the PK of raltegravir 800 mg taken once daily by chewing was compared to 2 doses of 400 mg every 12 hours by swallowing.
-Subjects taking raltegravir by chewing had significantly higher drug exposure and reduced PK variability than swallowing whole tablets as currently recommended.24 According to the manufacturer the film-coated tablets must be swallowed whole.
+The PK of raltegravir was compared in adult patients with HIV who swallowed intact, whole 400-mg tablets and patients who chewed the 400-mg film-coated tablets because of swallowing difficulties.
+Drug absorption was significantly higher in the group who chewed the tablets, although the palatability was rated as poor.24 In adult volunteers, the PK of raltegravir 800 mg taken once daily by chewing was compared to two doses of raltegravir 400 mg taken every 12 hours by swallowing.
+Subjects taking raltegravir by chewing had significantly higher drug exposure and reduced PK variability than swallowing whole tablets as currently recommended.25 According to the manufacturer, the film-coated tablets must be swallowed whole.

 - Lennox JL, DeJesus E, Lazzarin A, et al. Safety and efficacy of raltegravir-based versus efavirenz-based combination therapy in treatment-naive patients with HIV-1 infection: a multicentre, double-blind randomised controlled trial.
 Lancet.
 2009;374(9692):796-806.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/19647866.